Voting access dominates Georgia debate between Abrams, Kemp

 ATLANTA (AP) — The first debate between Democrat Stacey Abrams and Republican Brian Kemp in the race for Georgia governor was dominated by charges of voter suppression and counterclaims of encouraging illegal voting.

-Disputes over voting access took center stage at the debate, highlighting Abrams' historic bid to become the first black female governor in American history and the long-simmering politics of race in the Deep South.
-Kemp, who is white, continued to fend off charges that he's using his position as Georgia secretary of state to make it harder for minority voters to cast ballots.
+Disputes over voting access took center stage Tuesday night, highlighting Abrams' historic bid to become the first black female governor in American history and the long-simmering politics of race in the Deep South.
+Kemp, who is white, fended off accusations that he's using his position as Georgia secretary of state to make it harder for minority voters to cast ballots.

-Abrams said Kemp's record as secretary of state "causes great concern" and pointed to the release of voter data under Kemp's watch and the state's "exact match" voter registration system, which has left tens of thousands of voter registrations "pending" due to inconsistencies.
+Abrams said Kemp's record as Georgia's top elections official "causes great concern."
+She pointed to the release of voter data under Kemp's watch and the state's "exact match" voter registration system, which has left tens of thousands of voter registrations "pending" due to inconsistencies.

-The Democrat said she takes voting rights "very seriously" and said her own father had once been arrested trying to help people get registered.
+The Democrat said she takes voting rights "very seriously," noting that her own father had been arrested for trying to help people get registered.

 "Voter suppression isn't only about blocking the vote: It's also about creating an atmosphere of fear, making people worry that their votes won't count," Abrams said.

-Kemp said accusations that he was suppressing the vote were "totally untrue."
+Kemp said accusations that he's been suppressing the vote are "totally untrue."

 "I've staked the integrity of my whole career on the duty that I have as secretary of state.
 I have always fulfilled and followed the laws of our state and I'll continue to do that," Kemp said.

-Kemp said his record included making it "easy to vote and hard to cheat" in Georgia.

-He fired back, citing a recent video clip in which Abrams seems to say that "undocumented" immigrants were part of her coalition.
+Kemp said his record includes making it "easy to vote and hard to cheat" in Georgia, and he fired back by citing a recent video clip in which Abrams includes "undocumented" immigrants in a description of her coalition.

 "Why are you encouraging people to break the law to vote for you?"
 Kemp asked.

-Abrams denied the allegation, saying Kemp was twisting her words and her record of fighting to make it easier for legal citizens to vote.
+Abrams denied that, saying Kemp was twisting her words and her record of fighting to make it easier for legal citizens to vote.

 Kemp said Abrams wants a "government takeover of health care" and will raise taxes to pay for it.

-The race is being watched as a barometer for Democrats' success in the midterm elections, as they try to make gains in Congress and in important state positions to counter President Donald Trump's agenda.
+The race is being watched as a barometer for the Democrats' success in the midterm elections, as they try to make gains in Congress and in state offices to counter President Donald Trump's agenda.

 Tensions escalated following a recent Associated Press report that more than 53,000 voter applications — nearly 70 percent of them from black applicants — were on hold with Kemp's office ahead of the election.